zianscode/rick_morty_explorer/README.md

 # 🚀 Rick & Morty Character Explorer

 A modern, responsive web application for exploring characters from the Rick and Morty universe.
-Built with Next.js 14, TypeScript, and Tailwind CSS.
+Built with Next.js Latest, TypeScript, and Tailwind CSS.

 ## ✨ Features